Old Parish

 Old Parish (An Sean Phobal) is a village in west County Waterford, Ireland.
 It is part of the Gaeltacht in Waterford Gaeltacht na nDéise.

 Geography

 An Sean Phobal, as it is known locally, is a large parish covering about 35 square kilometres with approximately 8 km of coastline along Muggort's Bay.
 With a population of about 350 It is the second largest parish in Waterford by area stretching west to east bordering the villages of Ardmore and Grange to the other Gaeltacht na nDéise parish of An Rinn and north to south from slightly beyond the Cork-Waterford N25 roadway to the coast.
-The closest centres of population to An Sean Phobal are Dungarvan and the County Cork town of Youghal.
+The closest centres of population to An Sean Phobal are Dungarvan (9 km to the north) and the County Cork town of Youghal (16 km to the south-west).

 Irish language

 The Irish language plays an important role in the area.
 Gaoluinn na nDéise, the Waterford variant of the Munster Irish dialect, is spoken.
 According to the 2016 census 14% of the population spoke Irish on a daily basis outside the education system.
 The local primary school is Scoil Náisiúnta Baile Mhic Airt.
 Drama plays in Irish are produced annually by the local drama group, Aisteoirí An tSean Phobail, and the parish's GAA club competes in the Comórtas Peile na Gaeltachta, an annual Gaelic football competition contested by clubs from the Irish language-speaking Gaeltacht areas of Ireland.
 The official name of the area is An Sean Phobal or An tSean Phobail in the genetaive case.
 Both An Sean Phobal and Old Parish were on the local road-signs until 2005, when the anglicised form ceased to have any official standing.
 Today, roadsigns show the Irish name, An Sean Phobal only.